How to Add User to Sudoers in Ubuntu

 Adding User to the sudo Group

 On Ubuntu, the easiest way to grant sudo privileges to a user is by adding the user to the “sudo” group.
-Members of this group will be able to execute any command as root via
+Members of this group can execute any command as root via

-sudo and will be prompted to authenticate themselves with their password when using
+sudo and prompted to authenticate themselves with their password when using

 We’re assuming that the user already exists.
 If you want to create a new user, check this guide.

 To add the user to the group run the command below as root or another sudo user.
 Make sure you change “username” with the name of the user that you want to grant permissions to.